 What is Agile project management?
 Agile is a project management process by which a team can manage a project by breaking it up into several stages; continuous improvement and iteration at every step.

-The main aim of Agile is to boost adaptability and velocity of projects which allows SEO North to adapt our process at each iteration, this nimble planning enables us to adjust the process continually; compared to following a straight path approach in workflow processing.
+The main aim of Agile is to boost the adaptability and velocity of projects which allows SEO North to adapt our process at each iteration; this nimble planning enables us to adjust the technique continually, compared to following a straight path approach in workflow processing.

 For many companies, digital marketing and search engine optimization are not accessible.
 Additionally, the digital world keeps changing as technology keeps advancing.
 The marketing world has also changed a lot as there are new competitors and new marketing platforms.
 These changes have made it hard for the management of change to keep up.

 Agile project management strategies have drastically changed software development and manufacturing industries.
 However, Agile is not very common in digital marketing.
 For SEO agencies, SEO sprints under the agile process of project management help ensure dependable results.

 The new project management strategies’ driving force is the urgent need for inspection and adaptation, minimizing waste, and continuous improvement.
 The agile approach’s key result is that it improves speed, reduces costs, and boosts outcomes.

 The project management framework, known as Scrum, is vital in managing client projects and improving internal processes.

-A scrum is a project management strategy used by small teams who utilize short sets of work, referred to as sprints.
+A scrum is a project management strategy used by small teams who utilize short sets of work, called sprints.
 These sprints entail review and reflection times to eliminate wasted time and effort and work towards consistent improvement.

 This team has three unique roles: Project Owner, Scrum Master, and team member.
 The three work together towards achieving the project goals.

 The project/product owner is responsible for the project’s general goals and vision.
-He or she manages the project by exerting effort on the most relevant work.
+They manage the project by exerting effort on the most relevant work.
 The project owner works more on the tasks that deliver good results.
 This person takes customers’ requirements and includes them in the backlog or to-do list.
 The product owner is referred to as the project owner in a marketing capacity.